 According to TOI, with a million new cases being reported every year, cancer seems to be tightening its grip.
 Some experts are predicting that the occurrence of the killer disease is expected to rise five-fold by 2025.
 Statistics show that cancer cases have increased from 700 to about 1000 per million populations.

 Cancer is one of the fastest evolving, ever-changing complex diseases.
 It is the second leading cause of death globally.
 According to the World Health Organization, roughly 14 million new cases of cancer are reported each year.
 And that number is expected to rise by about 70% over the next 20 years.
-The fight against cancer has made huge strides over the past 30 years, with the survival rate has doubled, a general cure remains elusive.
+The fight against cancer has made huge strides over the past 30 years, with the survival rate having doubled, a general cure remains elusive.

 Now the question is - How Oncologists can mitigate these challenges?
 That's where big data comes into the picture.
 According to research, the Big Data market size is set to grow to a whopping $6.6 billion by 2021.
 As it continues to evolve, it can augment traditional healthcare by detecting trends to enhance disease diagnosis.
 In fact, in some parts of the globe, it is already being used to identify diseases, such as cancer, more accurately, and in their early stages.

 Big data is empowered with robust abilities and it is most suitable for handling a large amount of data.
-The role of big data in medicine is to - build better health profiles and better predictive models around individual patients to diagnose better and treat disease.
+The role of big data in medicine is to - build better health profiles and better predictive models around individual patients to diagnose better and treat diseases.
 For instance - IBM Watson Health has solved some of the pressing challenges through Big data.
 By combining human experts with augmented intelligence, it helps health professionals and researchers around the world translate data and knowledge into insights to make more informed decisions.

 Big Data Analytics - A Game-Changer In Cancer Treatment